 Here's another way to perform a song sort.

 This group performed the song sort, assigning one instrument the quarter note, and a different instrument the 8th notes.

 You can decide how you want to perform!

 Play instruments with #28 "Sing for Peace" .

 If you don't have the instruments that are asked for, substitute.

-Play instruments with "Sing for Peace" - audio track.
+Play instruments with the song #28 "Sing for Peace" audio track.

-Adapt for Zoom: invite one child to run back and forth in front of their device camera while you sing the song.
-The rest of the class counts how many times they saw the "turkey."
+Adapt for online learning: Invite one student to run back and forth in front of their device camera while you sing the song.
+The rest of the class counts how many times they saw the "turkey".

-Adapt for in-person: Go outside and play the chase game as a race game.
-Some teachers have been allowed to use a pool noodle to "tag" kids with.
+Adapt for in-person learning: Go outside and play the chase game as a race game.
+Some teachers have been allowed to use a pool noodle to "tag" students with.
 If you have enough noodles so students do not have to share, you could try the game as a chase game.